SystemsApproach/sdn/onos.rst

 flow objectives.
 Eventually, these various layers of pipeline models will be unified, and in all likelihood, specified in P4.

-Programmatically, flow objectives are a data structure, packaged with associated constructor routines.
+Programmatically, flow objectives are a data structure packaged with associated constructor routines.
 The control application builds a list of objectives and passes them to ONOS to be executed.
 The following code example shows flow objectives being constructed to specify an end-to-end flow through the network.
-The process of applying them to the underlying devices is done elsewhere, and not included in the example.
+The process of applying them to the underlying devices is done elsewhere and not included in the example.

 .. literalinclude:: code/flowobj.java